To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 Green manure plays a role in soil improvement, nutrient management and pest management.

-The value of green manure can vary with the type of crop and the timing of the plow-down process.
+The value of green manure can vary with the amount of biomass, the type of crop and the timing of the plow-down process.
 For example, most legumes turned under as green manure at the blossom stage will contribute in excess of 100 lb. of nitrogen per acre.
 A mixture of grass and legumes turned under at the blossom stage will contribute 50-100 lb. or N per acre.
 Grass and legume residue after harvest will add less than 50 lb. of N per acre.
 The rate of decomposition also varies with soil and climatic conditions.

 Incorporating green manure with a discer into the top 3-4 inches (7.5-10 cm) of soil allows a favourable rate of decomposition.
 Deeper levels of incorporation will slow down the rate of decomposition.
 Incorporation levels below 6 inches (15 cm) should be avoided.
 Tillage in early summer may leave a considerable portion of nitrogen in the nitrate form by winter, and vulnerable to leaching or denitrification losses.
 Fall tillage will keep N in the organic form over winter, allowing N to mineralize during the next season.